 - Does your brand lend itself to serif or sans serif fonts — or a combination of both?

-More than explaining a look and feel, we usually opt to visit a few websites with the client in order to gauge what may or may not work.
+Beyond explaining look and feel, we usually opt to visit a few inspiration websites in order to gauge what may or may not work.
 I wrote an article about finding sources of inspiration recently: Inspiration not Perspiration: 5 Sources of Inspiration to Kickoff the Design Process.

-A brand discovery sets the tone for the progress that follows.
-It is always an exciting time.
-If you are interested in seeing how other brands are telling their story, check out the Forge and Smith case studies.
+A brand discovery sets the tone for the progress that follows, and it’s an exciting time.
+If you’re interested in seeing how other brands are telling their story, check out the Forge and Smith case studies.